Wilkie Collins was born on 8 January 1824 and died on 23 September 1889.

 - The man who has worked in the full fervour of composition yesterday is the same man who sits in severe and merciless judgement to-day on what he has himself produced.

 Wilkie Collins was an English novelist, playwright, and short story writer.
 He wrote 30 novels, 60 short stories, 14 plays, and more than 100 essays during the Victorian era.
+He was an early master of the mystery story, and a pioneer of detective fiction.
 His best-known works are The Woman in White, The Moonstone, Armadale, and No Name.
-Collins was a lifelong friend of Charles Dickens.
-A number of his works were published in Dickens’s journals.
+The Moonstone established many of the ground rules of the modern detective novel and is a clear example of what is now known as the police procedural genre.
+Collins was a lifelong friend of Charles Dickens and a number of his works were published in Dickens’s journals.
 The two collaborated and some of Collins’s plays were performed by Dickens’s acting company.
+In 1873–74, Collins toured the United States and Canada, giving readings of his work.
+The American writers he met included Oliver Wendell Holmes Sr., and Mark Twain.
+He died in 1889.

 Source for Image: Public Domain